 Skip to content

-YAML Test Format
+YAML E2E Test Format

+YAML E2E tests are end-to-end browser tests authored in YAML instead of Playwright code.
+They are designed for coding agents to create and maintain, with humans in control through readable diffs, local runs, and the visual debugger.
 Shiplight tests are intent-driven — every step is a natural language description of what should happen.
 The AI reads the page and figures out the rest.
 For speed, steps can be enriched with action: or js: caches that replay deterministically (<1s), with automatic AI fallback when locators go stale (self-healing).

 Full Spec & Examples

-For the complete language specification, see the YAML Test Language Spec.
+For the complete language specification, see the YAML E2E Test Language Spec.
 For ready-to-run examples, see the examples repo.

-No lock-in: YAML tests can be run directly with the Shiplight CLI (shiplightai), or transpiled to standard Playwright test files that run independently — fully compatible, no runtime dependency.
+No lock-in: YAML E2E tests can be run directly with the Shiplight CLI (shiplightai), or transpiled to standard Playwright test files that run independently — fully compatible, no runtime dependency.
 You can eject at any time.

 Basic Structure